Tasty low carb and keto cottage cheese pancakes have a delicate, fluffy texture thanks to the melted cottage cheese curds.

-In these delicious low carb cottage cheese pancakes, the low ratio of flour to cheese, plus the cottage cheese curds that get melted as you cook the pancakes, result in delicate, fluffy and very flavorful little pancakes.
+In these delicious low carb and keto cottage cheese pancakes, the low ratio of flour to cheese, plus the cottage cheese curds that get melted as you cook the pancakes, result in delicate, fluffy and very flavorful little pancakes.

 One trick I learned is to make cottage cheese pancakes smaller, since smaller pancakes are easier to flip.
 So I use a 2-tablespoon scoop rather than a 4-tablespoon one.

 Sweetening the batter is optional and up to you.
 If you plan on serving these low carb cottage cheese pancakes with a sweet syrup, you don’t need to sweeten the batter.
 But sometimes I serve them with just unsalted butter, and then I add 1/2 teaspoon of stevia glycerite, which is equal to about 2 tablespoons of sugar.

 Well, it’s not broccoli… but I do believe that these keto cottage cheese pancakes are a vast improvement over high-carb, refined flour pancakes.

 Yes.
 Although not as good as fresh, you can keep leftovers of these keto cottage cheese pancakes in the fridge, in an airtight container, for 3-4 days, and reheat them in the microwave.
 You can also freeze leftovers, separated with wax paper squares.

 - 1/2 teaspoon stevia glycerite (optional; equals about 2 tablespoons sugar)